 Of course, if we had family dealing with a difficult financial situation, then everyone must know someone who is struggling to make ends meet.
 Whether it is related to the loss of a job, an extreme medical condition, an accident, homelessness, or whatever the situation, everyone has someone in their life in need of help.
 For the 2004 plunge it was decided to open the event up to all of our past donors and polar bears and let them nominate a family for the LPBC to provide support.
 This was the year that the Lakeview Polar Bear Club truly started to take shape.

-Now here we are in 2017, and it is time for yet another Annual Polar Plunge.
-We at the LPBC are so grateful for everyone's help, support, and donations.
+We at the CPBC are so grateful for everyone's help, support, and donations.
 Over the years our non-profit has supported twenty (20!) great families.
-From the Martin's (2004) to the xxxxx & xxxx families (2016), the LPBC has shown that a small group of people can make a difference.
+From the Martin's (2004) to the Hambrect & Drew families (2018), we have shown that a small group of people can make a difference.
 Every penny that has been donated has been passed on to the families that truly need it.